hansrune/homely-tools/README.md

 For now, these services are implemented as Linux systemctl services only.
 Being small and simple, they should be pretty easy to set up if you have some basic Linux skills at hand.

 By default, the services will automatically start on system startup as well as restart upon failure.
-You can easily follow the status from `systemctl -fu homely2mqtt` or `systemctl -fu homely2domoticz`
+You can easily follow the status from `journalctl -fu homely2mqtt` or `journalctl -fu homely2domoticz`

 ### Domoticz alarm status updates